 This card is designed to give you cash back rewards for food expenses of almost every kind, covering dining at restaurants and shopping at grocery stores.
 The SavorOne card is actually pretty unique in that respect.
 Most reward credit cards only have a category for either restaurants or grocery stores, but not both.
 There aren’t many cards that offer the equivalent of 3% on entertainment, either.

-The 2% back at grocery stores isn’t very much, however.
+The 3% back at grocery stores isn’t very much, however.
 That’s especially true because many people are likely to spend more at grocery stores than at restaurants.
-The Blue Cash Preferred® Card from American Express (Review) is a great option if you want to earn more rewards for grocery store purchases, offering 6% cash back on the first $6,000 spent per year, then 1%.
+The Blue Cash Preferred® Card from American Express (Review) is a great option if you want to earn more rewards for U.S. supermarket purchases, offering 6% cash back on the first $6,000 spent per year, then 1%.

-The signup bonus is fairly good among reward cards, only requiring $500 of spending to earn the $150 cash back.
+The SavorOne’s welcome bonus is fairly good among reward cards, as well.

 You can redeem your cash back in a few different ways:

 - As statement credits to reduce your account balance

 - For physical checks